 3 Day Itinerary for Glacier National Park

-With one million acres, there is a lot of ground to cover in Glacier National Park.
-It offers two main entrances, one of the east and one of the west.
+With one million acres, Glacier National Park has a lot of ground to cover.
+It offers two main entrances, one on the east and one on the west.
 The park is bisected by a scenic bypass, the Going-to-the-Sun Road.
+It is a seasonal road and a special timed-entry pass is required to drive it from the east side.

 Since the park is located on the northern border of Montana, its alpine region is snow-bound for much of the year.
 The road opens for the summer season in late June and sometimes it is early July.